Skip to content

 Passlof was a beloved and dedicated professor who taught at Richmond College, CUNY, from 1972 to 1983; and the College of Staten Island, CUNY from 1983 until 2010 (the year before her death.)
 The 2018 publication To Whom the Shoe Fits, is a compilation of letters she wrote to her undergraduate students over the years.

 Passlof was the subject of a solo exhibition at the famed Green Gallery, New York in 1961.
 In the 1960s and 70s she also showed at the Globe Gallery, the Feiner Gallery, and the Landmark Gallery.
 Beginning in the 1990s, she exhibited regularly with Elizabeth Harris Gallery.
 A retrospective of her work was held at the Black Mountain College Museum, Asheville, NC, in 2011.
-Her work is in the collection of the Museum of Modern Art, NY, and was included in their 2017 exhibition, Making Space: Women Artists and Postwar Abstraction
+Her work was included in the 2017 exhibition at the Museum of Modern Art, Making Space: Women Artists and Postwar Abstraction.
+Passlof was the subject of a retrospective exhibition curated by Karen Wilkin at the Milton Resnick and Pat Passlof Foundation in 2020.
+Her work can also be found in the collections of the Milwaukee Museum of Art; the Corcoran Collection; and the Black Mountain College Art Museum, among others.
+Her work was recently acquired by the Whitney Museum, the Museum of Modern Art, and Crystal Bridges Museum.

 Back To Top